owlbarn/tutorial/book/utilities/README.md

 An example use of this data structure to find the heavy hitters in the `news.txt` corpus can be found in the [Owl examples repository](https://github.com/owlbarn/owl/blob/master/examples/countmin_texts.ml).

 ## Summary

+In this chapter, we introduce several internal modules in Owl.
+First we have the dataset module that provides access to the commonly used datasets such as MNIST and CIFAR10.
+Then we also have modules that can be used to build common data structures such as graph, stack, and heap.
+One less-known but interesting data structure is the Count-Min Sketch, which is a probabilistic data structure for computing approximate counts.
+It is also discussed in detail in this chapter.
+These modules are not complex and may even not quite necessary in all numerical libraries, but they may come surprisingly handy when you need them.